Search

 As we conclude our list of the greatest warriors in history, let’s remember that these warriors were not just soldiers!
 But they were a source of hope and courage to their people and communities back then.

-As we now know these brave warriors are not just recognized for their courage but also for many other factors.
+As we now know, these strongest warriors in history, are not just recognized for their courage but also for many other factors.

 Simran Khan